craigzearfoss/notes/javascript/react/lifecycle-hooks.md

   - It triggers an extra rendering, but it will happen before the browser updates the screen.
   - Use this pattern with caution because it often causes performance issues.
   - In most cases, you should be able to assign the initial state in the constructor().
+- The most common use is when you need an api call to get data from an external source.
 ```
 componentDidMount() {
 }